agstephens/RL-mkdocs/docs/unit2/lesson6/lesson6.md

 Remember that we are dealing with *expected return*, and we are either finding an *exact solution for this expected return* as when we solve the set of Bellman equations or finding an *approximate solution for the expected return* as in DP or MC.
 Remember also that the expected return for a state is the future cumulative discounted rewards given that the agent follows a specific policy.

-One pivotal observation that summarises the justification for using MC methods over DP methods is that it is often the case that we are able to interact with the environment instead of obtaining its dynamics due to tractability issues.
+One pivotal observation that summarises the justification for using MC methods over DP methods is that it is often the case that we are able to interact with the environment instead of obtaining its dynamics due to its complexity and intractability.
+In other words, interacting with the envoronment is often more direct and easier than obtaining the model of the environment.
+Therefore, we say that MC are model-free methods.

 ## Plan